SoftUni/Programming-Basics-Book-Python-EN/chapter-05-loops-exam-problems.md

 Test your solution here: [https://judge.softuni.org/Contests/Practice/Index/1054#3](https://judge.softuni.org/Contests/Practice/Index/1054#3).

-## Problem: division without remainder
+## Problem: Division Without Remainder

 We're given **n integers** in range [**1 … 1000**].
 A percentage of them, **percent p1, are divided by 2 without remainder**, **percent p2** are **divided by 3 without remainder**, **percent p3** are **divided by 4 without remainder**.
 Write a program that calculates and prints the percentages p1, p2 and p3.
 **Example:** we have **n = 10** integers: 680, 2, 600, 200, 800, 799, 199, 46, 128, 65.
 We get the following distribution and visualization: